syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 ### Enable snapping

-Snapping to gridlines is enabled or disabled by changing the value of snap Setting’s `SnapConstraints` as `ej.datavisualization.Diagram.SnapConstraints`
+Snapping to gridlines is enabled or disabled by changing the value of `snapSetting`'s `SnapConstraints` as `ej.datavisualization.Diagram.SnapConstraints`

 {% highlight js %}